sunfounder/picar-x/docs/source/quick_guide_on_python.rst

 Remote Access by SSH
 ------------------------------------

-**Enable SSH**
+**Enabling SSH**

-You can access the command line of a Raspberry Pi remotely from another computer or device on the same network using SSH.
+Using SSH, the command line of a Raspberry Pi can be accessed remotely from another computer or device on the same network.

-The Raspberry Pi will act as a remote device: you can connect to it using a client on another machine.
-In this way, you only have access to the command line, not the full desktop environment.
+The Raspberry Pi will act as a remote device, and can be connected to by using a client service on another machine.
+This will provide access to the command line interface, but will not show the full Rasbian desktop environment.
+When the Raspberry Pi OS is flashed onto a blank SD card, it will create two partitions.
+The first partition is the smaller one, and is used as the boot partition.

-SSH can be enabled by placing a file named ``ssh``, without any extension, onto the ``boot`` partition of the SD card from another computer.
-When the Pi boots, it looks for the ssh file.
-If it is found, SSH is enabled and the file is deleted.
-The content of the file does not matter; it could contain text, or nothing at all.
+SSH can be enabled by placing a file simply named ``ssh``, without an extension, onto the boot partition of the SD card.
+When the Raspberry Pi boots, it will first look for an “ssh” file in the boot partition.
+If an “ssh” file is found, Rasbian will enable the SSH protocol, and then delete the “ssh” file.
+The contents of the file will not matter, just the name of the file needs to be “ssh”.

 .. image:: img/ssh.png

-If you have loaded Raspberry Pi OS onto a blank SD card, you will have two partitions.
+When the Raspberry Pi OS is loaded onto a blank SD card,there will be two partitions.
 The first one, which is the smaller one, is the boot partition.
-Place the file into this one.
+Place the ssh file into this partition.

 .. image:: img/boot_disk.png

-Now you can unplug the Micro SD, then plug it into the Raspberry Pi and power on the Raspberry Pi.
+Eject the Micro SD from the PC, then insert it into the Raspberry Pi, and then power on the Raspberry Pi.

-**Find the IP address**
+**Find the Raspberry Pi’s IP address**

 Any device connected to a Local Area Network is assigned an IP address.
-In order to connect to your Raspberry Pi from another machine using SSH, you need to know the Pi's IP address.
+In order to connect to the Raspberry Pi from another machine using SSH, the Raspberry Pi’s IP address is needed.

 On Raspberry Pi OS, **multicast DNS** is supported out-of-the-box by the Avahi service.

-If your device supports mDNS, you can reach your Raspberry Pi by using its ``hostname`` and the ``.local`` suffix.
-The default hostname on a fresh Raspberry Pi OS install is ``raspberrypi``, so by default any Raspberry Pi running Raspberry Pi OS responds to:
+For PC’s that support multicast DNS, the Raspberry Pi can be reached by using a ``hostname`` and the ``.local`` suffix.
+The default hostname on a new Raspberry Pi OS install is ``raspberrypi``.
+By default, any Raspberry Pi running Raspberry Pi OS responds to:

 .. code-block:: shell